circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 # Overview of the Windows executor
 {: #overview-of-the-windows-executor }

-The Windows build environment (or `executor`) gives users the tools to build Windows projects, such as a Universal Windows Platform (UWP) application, a .NET executable, or Windows-specific (like the .NET framework) projects.
+The Windows execution environment (or `executor`) gives users the tools to build Windows projects, such as a Universal Windows Platform (UWP) application, a .NET executable, or Windows-specific (like the .NET framework) projects.
 The following specifications detail the capacities and included features of the Windows executor:

 - Is VM-based to guarantee full job isolation.
 - Uses the Server Core version of Windows Server 2019 Datacenter Edition.